launchany/mvp-template/_docs/code_samples.md

 [Provide a few complete code samples or snippets that users can copy and paste for common use cases.
 The idea is that your code samples will help users understand how to write their own code for your API.

-Use code blocks with the language specified.
-You can start with cURL command line code samples, but you should also add code samples in other languages to address common needs, such as JavaScript for web browser code and Java and Swift for mobile developers.]
+You can start with cURL command line code samples, but you should add samples in other languages to address common needs, such as JavaScript for web browser code and Java and Swift for mobile developers.

+## Code syntax

+You can specify language for your code blocks.
+Check out the [Markdown code and syntax highlighting](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code-and-syntax-highlighting) section in Adam Pritchard's Markdown cheatsheet for details about GitHub support for syntax highlighting.]